-Shorting the calibration link associated with each channel allows the span calibration of the outputs to be easily performed.
+Span calibration of the outputs is readily performed by shorting the calibration link associated with each channel.
 This forces the digital input to full scale and allows easy adjustment of the full-scale current using the potentiometer provided.

 There is no provision for zero adjustment on the analog outputs.